Butch McCarthy: Robotic Surgery with a Personal Touch

 Butch has spent much of his life in music entertainment and fine arts – oil on canvas to be precise.
 He has shown his works in various galleries and is sure to spend at least a couple hours a day in his studio painting.
 Though Butch paints a rosy picture of his summer 2021 music schedule, the season also brought this local artist some unexpected health challenges.

 Butch developed abdominal pain that led him to the Emergency Department at St. Luke’s Hospital.
 His care team confirmed that his gallbladder needed to be removed, but also discovered a questionable spot on his kidney that needed to be assessed right away.
-He was referred to Dr. Dennis La Rock, Co-Chief of Urology and Chief of Robotic Surgery at Southcoast Health.
+He was referred to Dr. Dennis Larock, Physician in Chief of Surgical Services, Chief of Robotic Surgery, and Co-Chief of Urology at Southcoast Health.

 Butch is feeling well these days.
 He still rides his bike and paints in his studio daily.
 Perhaps when the weather turns warm, we will see Butch playing music gigs out in the community.